-Total knee with a robot: Why this will be normal in the future
+Knee-Tep with robot: Why this will be normal in the future

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-The knee endoprosthesis (TKA) has steadily developed in recent decades.
+The knee-to-valley endoprosthesis (Knie-Tep) has steadily developed in recent decades.
 One of the latest innovations is the use of robot systems when implanting knee prostheses.
 The roboted surgery promises a more precise placement of the prostheses, faster rehabilitation and a longer shelf life of the implants.
 But why will this technology be the standard method in the future?
-In this comprehensive article, we respond to the most important aspects of robotic-assisted knee-tested knee-tied, analyze current developments and show why robots are the future of knee arthroplasty.
+In this comprehensive article, we respond to the most important aspects of robotic-assisted knee-tested knee-tied, analyze current developments and show why robots are the future of kneeling outhetics.

-The knee prosthesis is a proven method for the treatment of severe knee diseases such as arthrosis, rheumatoid arthritis or traumatic knee damage.
+The knee-to-talendoprosthesis is a proven method for the treatment of severe knee diseases such as arthrosis, rheumatoid arthritis or traumatic knee damage.
 The damaged joint is replaced by an artificial prosthesis to relieve pain and improve the patient's mobility.

 • Advanced knee osteoarthritis with severe pain